sprakash57/create-react-saga/README.md

 You can find the live demo of the running boilerplate over [here](https://live.d3knmnietsgia5.amplifyapp.com/)

 ## 🚀 Features
+- Written in React 17 with hooks and functional components.
+Easy to clean bootstrapped codebase with minimal number of dependencies.
-- Lean and easy to understand webpack configurations for production and development environment.
+- Latest and greatest **Webpack 5**.
+Configurations included for production and development environments.
-- Built-in Scss support.
-No need to sweat anymore over modern CSS.
-- Unit test utilities and example included for starter kit code to get you up to speed without wasting any time.
-- Functional component has been used in the entire place.
-No more old `class`.
+- Environment variables support for your secrets.
+- <a href="https://testing-library.com/docs/react-testing-library/intro/" target="_blank">React Testing Library </a> configured for unit testing with example test cases.
 - `.babelrc` file provided in case you want to use latest ES6+ features.
 - Proper implementation of Redux-Saga for async calls without polluting redux actions.
 Thanks to [JSON placeholder](https://jsonplaceholder.typicode.com/) for their open source API.
 - Constant maintenance and package updates.
-- Optimized bundle size for production.
 - Redux devtool integration with trace enabled.
-Download [redux-devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extenstion to track saga calls.
+Download [redux-devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extension to track saga calls.
-- Storybook.js to showcase your componet ahead of feature development.
+- Storybook.js to showcase your component ahead of feature development.

 ## 💻 Technology Stack

-- **React hooks**
+- **React 17**
 - **Redux-Saga**
 - **ES6+**
-- **Sass**
+- **Sass** (Limited to application)
-- **Webpack**
+- **Webpack 5**
 - **Jest**
-- **Enzyme**
+- **React Testing Library**
 - **Storybook.js**
 - **Babel**